FIT YOUR PIT

 Start out with your dog standing on blank sheet of paper, on a hard, flat surface.
 Make sure your dog is bearing weight on the paw while you measure.
 For width, make 2 marks on the paper: one at the outside edge and one at the inside edge of the widest part of your dog's paw.
 For length, mark where your dog's longest toenail ends and another mark at the very back of the largest paw pad.
 Measure distance between your width marks and length marks.

 Still confused?
-If it turns out your dog is in between sizes or you just aren't sure, we're here to help!
-We know everything about each garment and in some cases, may recommend going up or down a size.
-We know which items have the most stretch and which ones are the most adjustable.
-Email firstname.lastname@example.org for assistance.
-If you end up needing a different size, please visit our SHIPPING & RETURNS page for instructions and return address
+If it turns out your dog is in between sizes or you just aren't sure, I'm here to help!
+I know everything about each garment and in some cases, may recommend going up or down a size.
+I also know which items have the most stretch and which ones are the most adjustable.
+Email me at firstname.lastname@example.org.
+If you end up needing a different size, please visit the RETURNS page for instructions and return address.

 There are no products listed under this category.